LDSSA/batch2-capstone/README.md

 1. ? - Calculating the `roc_auc_score` of each of the student models
 1. As many of us as possible - Grading the reports

-# Brief

-## Predicting vehicle crash survival
+# Brief - Predicting vehicle crash survival

-In this dataset, you are given a set of features that are known about a scenario for a particular person in the moments before a car crash occurs.
-Imagine that you are watching a video of a car crash and you pause it a few seconds before the crash actually occurs and your job is to look at all people in the immediate vicinity and predict which of them will die by extracting the features found in `X_train`

-This is a very difficult predicition task using only data so don't expect your scores to be super high.
+It's 2028, and you are on a new assignment with a new client called Insurance Inc.

+The client is very excited to roll out a new health insurance product that offers ultra-low premiums on the simple condition that deductibles are subject to change at any time.

+In order for Insurance Inc. to offer the lowest premiums possible, it needs to be able to assess your risk in a traffic situation in real-time so that your deductible can be adjusted.
+The data needed to do this is easily obtained through a smartphone app, that customers download and install.
+The app transmits real-time information about the customer, and their surroundings, that are found in your dataset.

+This is where you come in.
+Using the data obtained from the smartphone app you are going to provide a probability of serious injury, for a given person in the moments before a traffic accident occurs.

 ## The dataset

-- Each row in the dataset corresponds to a single person, involved in a car crash.
+- Each row in the dataset corresponds to a single person, involved in a car crash, moments before it occurs.
 - The data column names and values are supposed to be quite explicit - there is no data dictionary to be supplied.
-- The entries in `y_train` are: `1=died`, and `0=survived`
+- The entries in `y_train` are: `1=serious_injury`, and `0=no_serious_injury`
-    - This means that a prediction of `1` is absolute certainty that a person will die.
+    - This means that a prediction of `1` is absolute certainty that a person suffered a serious (and expensive) injury.

 ## Exploring the dataset and modeling

-You are expected to explore and understand the dataset, and train a predictive model that outputs the *probability of death* of a person involved in a car crash.
+You are expected to explore and understand the dataset, and train a predictive model that outputs the *probability of serious injury* of a person involved in a car crash.
+This is a very difficult prediction task using only the given data, so don't expect your scores to be super high.

 You have already taken a look at many datasets.
 However, good practices are always good to remember:
 * Take a good overview of the dataset before anything else - numerical variables, categorical variables, anomalies, outliers, missing values, etc. Basically, perform an Exploratory Data Analysis (EDA).